Local 180 is one of the oldest Local Unions in the US and the third oldest in California.

 Our site is for the benefit of our members and FUTURE members.

 All materials and information placed on this site must be approved by the Business Manager.
-In the near future this page will have additional history of our Local, which is approaching 115 years old.
+In the near future this page will have additional history of our Local, which is over 115 years old.
 Please send any information to the Local Union office.
 Pictures will be returned.

 Electrical Workers Local 180 of the International Brotherhood Electrical Workers was granted its Charter on the sixth day of May 1901.
 The names appearing on the charter are: C.A.
 Thurston, T.W.
 Broulliet, W.M.
 Davidson, C.D.
 Dickey, K.C.
 Stewart, J.D.
 Dietz, W.A.
 Gift, F.N.
 Killman, W.D.
 Callen, R.G.
 Petrie, J.D.
 Rayes, C. A. Pracht, W.H.
 Gregory, D. Clyne.